Joe Horn Jr.

-Joe Horn Jr. (born September 16, 1994) is a former American football wide receiver.
+Joe Horn Jr. (born September 16, 1994) is an American former professional football wide receiver.
 He played college football at Missouri Western State.

-Early life and high school career
+Early life

 Horn was born on September 16, 1994, in Tupelo, Mississippi.
 He attended and played high school football for Peachtree Ridge in Suwanee, Georgia.
 In 2012 as a junior, he caught 43 passes for 683 yards and seven touchdowns, while also leading the team to the state playoffs.
 He received multiple scholarship offers from UCLA, East Carolina, and Southern Mississippi.

 College career

 Northeast Mississippi

 From 2014 to 2015, Horn attended and played college football for Northeast Mississippi Community College.
 He caught 51 passes for 690 yards and seven touchdowns during his two-year stint.

-In 2014 he was named to the Mississippi Association of Community and Junior Colleges (MACJC) All-State Second-Team.
-He appeared in nine games for the Tigers, catching 33 passes for 435 yards and six touchdowns.
-He recorded a career-high 105 receiving yards and three touchdowns in the teams 49–35 win over Northwest.
+In 2014, he was named to the Mississippi Association of Community and Junior Colleges (MACJC) All-State Second-Team.
+He played in nine games for the Tigers, recording 33 receptions for 435 yards and six touchdowns.
+He recorded a career-high 105 receiving yards and three touchdowns in the team's 49–35 win over Northwest.